 CCMS is NOT funded by the school systems or any form of government.

-An all-inclusive resource and service database for the county has been established.
 The database catalogs community services, maintains accurate information and links citizens with needed services.
 In addition, the resource database may be used by community planners to document services, identify gaps in services and assist with related community - needs - assessment activities.
 The database contains approximately 1000 resources and programs throughout the mid-shore and surrounding areas and the United States.
 The database has been incorporated into two communications vehicles to assist citizens - a toll-free hotline and website.
 Information referral specialists are available to assist citizens contacting the hotline within a 72-hour period.
 Inquiries are also accepted via e-mail, fax and written correspondence.

 The Community Club of Preston was founded in 1923, and continues to be active as it nears its 100th anniversary.
 The Club meets the third Tuesday of the month from September through June, at 1:00pm at the Community/Lions' Club building, 114 Williamson Street, Preston, with some exceptions.
 Funds are raised by the Club through such activities as a Fashion Show/Luncheon and Christmas House Tour.
 Proceeds from their fundraisers go back in to the community via support of such groups and projects as the Preston Fire Department, Girls' State, local high school culinary departments, Power Purse ER Victims Project, Arbor Day Tree Project, Preston Elementary School, Colonel Richardson Middle School, and Colonel Richardson High School.
 The Club has purchased Christmas gifts for needy families, distributes trees on Arbor Day, conducted a coat drive, and offers scholarships to graduating Colonel Richardson High School Seniors.
 The Club is always looking for new projects to support, as well as for new members to help us accomplish our goal of supporting our local community.
 For more information reguarding possible assistance, or if you are interested in joining the Club, call 410-310-5454.